Ever wished you could share a YouTube video on Instagram?

 2. Select Download browser

 3. At the bottom of the screen you’ll see the browser box.
-Type in https://youtube.com, then use YouTube’s search to find the video you want to download as you normally would.
+Type in https://youtube.com, then use YouTube’s search or the video URL to find the video you want to download.

 Next, you need to move your video out of your downloading app and to your Camera Roll.
 To do that in Video Get, start playing the video, then click on the share icon in the bottom menu.

-3. Add a caption, hashtags, and location tagging if it’s relevant, then hit that Share button.
+3. Log into the Instagram app.
+Add a caption, hashtags, and location tagging if it’s relevant, then hit that Share button.

 If the video you downloaded isn’t yours, and comes from someone else’s YouTube channel, make sure to attribute it to them and source the original.